-Many consider living in the Algarve, as it is one of the most popular locations to live in Portugal.
-However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, then you should certainly consider Madeira.
+Many expats chose to live in the Algarve, as it is one of the most popular locations to live in Portugal.
+However, if a relaxing alternative Portuguese lifestyle in a beautiful island setting sounds like you, you should consider living in Madeira.

 Madeira – island life with a Portuguese twist

 Made up of two inhabited islands, Madeira Island and Porto Santo, the Portuguese archipelago offers expats an excellent taste of island life with a Portuguese twist.